 - You will be placed in a holding cell.
 If the jail is really busy, it will take a while to get processed.

-- You must answer some simple questions, such as what is your legal name, your address, date of birth and a contact person.
+- You must answer some simple questions, such as what your legal name is, your address, date of birth and a contact person.

 - They’ll also ask you about your psychological and medical history.

 - You will be given an inmate ID.

 - Your fingerprints will be taken.